Brain-and-Cognition-Lab/MW-Statistical-learning-2026/README.md

-Data and materials for this project are available on OSF at: https://osf.io/awsyd/overview
+The dataset for this project is available on OSF at: https://osf.io/awsyd/overview